metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 - Sort participants by the numerical value of their hash (interpreted as big-endian integers), smallest-first.
 - Assign participant indices based on the sorted order: the first participant receives index 1, the second receives 2, ..., up to `total_shares`.

-The orchestrator then MUST communicate the assigned participant index to each participant.
+The coordinator then MUST communicate the assigned participant index to each participant.

 ### Storing own polynomial commitments and secret shares